Algorithmiq/sc-qmt/README.md

 ## Authors and citation

-If you find this code useful, please consider citing the paper *Cattaneo et al., preprint arXiv:2212.10262 (2022)*.
+If you find this code useful, please consider citing the paper *Cattaneo et al., Phys.
+Rev. Res.
+5, 033154 (2023)*.

 BibTeX record: